-If you’re thinking a personal trainer job is where you’re headed then it’s pretty much a given that you’ll be thinking long and hard about the personal trainer salary and what you can expect to earn for your efforts.
+If a personal trainer job is where you’re headed then it’s pretty much a given that you’ll be thinking long and hard about the personal trainer salary you can expect to earn.

-The gym sector has seen expansion in its service offerings over recent years which has seen the market open up to new fitness concepts.
-Today national gyms, budget gyms, boutique services, niche fitness centres and private personal training studios all now feature in the market.
+The gym sector has seen huge expansion in its service offerings over recent years which has seen the market open up to new fitness concepts.
+Today national gyms, budget gyms, boutique services, niche fitness centres and private personal training studios are all common place.
 This is good news for personal trainers keen to enter the industry, advance their careers and develop their personal trainer salary reaching the £50k level and beyond.

-Interested?
-Read on and explore how it’s done.
+Read on and discover how to get there.

 What it takes to earn a £50k personal trainer salary

 To begin let’s do some basic number crunching looking at a few different personal trainer wages per hour.